johnnyhoichuen/big2-rl/README.md

 *   [Johnny Cheng](https://github.com/johnnyhoichuen)

 ## Cite this Work
-If you find this project helpful in your research, please cite our paper:
+If you find this project helpful in your research, please cite our work

-TODO

-## Acknowledgments [TODO incomplete]
+## Acknowledgments
 * Zha, Daochen et al. “DouZero: Mastering DouDizhu with Self-Play Deep Reinforcement Learning.”
 ICML (2021).
+* H. Charlesworth.
+“Application of Self-Play Reinforcement Learning to a Four-Player Game of Imperfect Information”.
+(2018)